simplytesthere/docusaurus-base/docs/Software and Browser-Based Application Support/Available Software and Apps.md

 Here is a list of software available through Agnes Scott along with basic information about each.

-To obtain a named license (an individual license assigned to a particular account) for any of the software listed below, please submit an email ticket to the ASC Help Desk.
-In the email, provide a justification for your request.
+To obtain a named license (an individual license assigned to a particular account) for any of the software listed below, please [submit an email ticket to the ASC Help Desk](https://asc-testsite2.netlify.app/docs/contact-info-hours).
+In your email, please justify your request.

 ## Chart